 - Volunteer recruitment.
 Volunteers are what make every church run, regardless of size.
 Which is why it’s important to develop a way to regularly recruit to help resource your volunteer teams.
 Michael suggests first to understand how many volunteers you need and in what areas.
 Then, determine when you want them to sign up.
 And, finally, plan out how you are going to assimilate them into existing teams.

 - Why should small church pastors and leaders give energy and attention to systems and strategies in their church?
-It’s a stewardship thing, the majority of systems that are broken in your church are free to your church…it just requires focus and time and little money
+It’s a stewardship thing, the majority of systems that are broken in your church are free to your church…it just requires focus, time, and little money

 - What are some reasons that cause church leaders to overlook systems and strategy?
 Time/Busyness.
 We schedule interruptions to work, not the important things.
 Make an appointment with yourself to sit and think about the systems that need to be fixed and how to fix them.
 Don't get overwhelmed about what needs to be fixed and the steps involved, solve the problems one at a time.